 We are still fairly new with our launch and have been focusing on the marketing and developing our core marketing campaigns.
 So far we have aimed for triathletes, runners and cyclists.
 Feedback has been amazing but has also initiated new product developments such as a much-needed sports cap.
 We are now being regularly approached by athletes who want to be our brand ambassadors.

 Thinking about social media and marketing, what are your tips for boosting brand awareness and ultimately sales?

 Facebook and sponsored ads.
-Also, regular posts on Instagram has really helped create awareness.
+Also, create an Instagram Business account which has really helped create awareness.
 By recruiting bloggers and brand ambassadors they can really make a difference to communicating the product benefits to potential customers.

 What are your long term goals for the business?

 To focus on selling to sports people who are serious about natural nutrition that can help them with their performance in a more natural way, rather than sports gels packed with chemicals and bars that can be detrimental to the teeth.
 Also, as the pouches are reusable, we want to be seen and recognised as a brand that saves money and reduces waste.
 We will carry on developing new products with this aim in mind.

 What are the challenges on a personal level running a business?

 I have two businesses, one is for baby feeding and the second business for adult drinks.
 In addition, I have two young kids to look after.
 I have to squeeze all my working hours in between school hours and evenings.